1.4 Ensure that operation requires minimal strength, grip and wrist twisting

 As far as possible, avoid using controls that have to be gripped and turned rather than pressed.
 Allow for a maximum pressing force of 5lbf.

-Ensure that the machine's grip on outputs such as money, tickets, receipts and returned cards is no more than is necessary to prevent them being pulled out by the wind or other environmental conditions.
+Ensure that the machine's grip on outputs such as returned phone cards is no more than is necessary to prevent them falling out or being pulled out by the wind.

 How you could check for this: